tomjelen/coverletter-coauthor/README.md

 - Generate questionaire based on CV and JD
 - Abstract model interface to make it possible to change it
 - Basic throttling on the model usage
+- snake_casing vs camelCasing..
+It is apparently still a thing in FastAPI.
+Investigate pydantic stuff

 ## Assumptions